NomicFoundation/hardhat/docs/tutorial/08_deploying-to-localhost.md

 # 8. Deploying to localhost

-To test the contracts it's enough to start a Buidler EVM, run the test, and then stop it.
-But now that we are communicating with a user interface we need to simulate the real blockchain more faithfully by leaving the EVM running.
-This means we need to deploy the contract we're developing for with a script, rather than as part of a test.
+When we run tests the system starts a Buidler EVM, runs the test, and then stops it.
+Each test starts with the initial state of the blockchain, which is the ideal behavior for a test.
+However, for the user interface we need to keep the same buidler EVM and block chain running.
+To do that we deploy the contract we're developing a dapp for with a script, rather than as part of a test.

 Create a new directory inside the project's root directory, `scripts`, and paste this file as `scripts/deploy.js`: